pyrva/coding-night/fastapi/README.md

 Copy `requirements.txt`, `start.py`, `templates/index.html`, and `test_app.py` to your directory.
 Install the required packages.
 Work through the problems as best as you can and use pytest to make sure you're on the right track.
 Use `templates/index.html` to help figure out what you need for challenge item 3.

 **Junior:**
-Copy `requirements.txt`, `start.py`, and `test_app.py` to your directory.Install the required packages.
+Copy `requirements.txt`, `start.py`, and `test_app.py` to your directory.
+Install the required packages.
 Work through the problems as best as you can and use pytest to make sure you're on the right track.
 Fill out `start.py` and write `templates/index.html` to complete the challenge.

 **Senior:**
 Copy `start.py` to your directory.
 Figure out what packages you need to install and work through the problems as best as you can.
 Fill out `start.py` and write `templates/index.html` to complete the challenge.
 Write tests in `test_app.py` as you go.